 As the organization grows, the potential for these conflicts grows as well.
 In conjunction with association best practices and the HBA’s efforts to decrease volunteer workload and increase leadership acumen as part of the new operating model, the HBA is recommending that we introduce additional resources to the existing volunteer removal procedures.

 The new resource is a standing Mediation Committee that will assist volunteer leaders and members across the association to deal with conflicts in a productive and respectful manner.

 Mediation committee details

-The mediation committee will be a standing committee of seasoned HBA volunteers reporting to the HBA CCP chair and HBA Central staff director chapter care.
+The mediation committee will be a standing committee of seasoned HBA volunteers reporting to the HBA CCP chair and HBA Central staff director organizational growth and development.

 Their role is to support board members (at the central or chapter level) to resolve their volunteer, member and board conflicts, and to facilitate resolution before the conflict reaches the point of taking more significant measures, such as calling for the resignation or removal of a director or officer.

 The committee is an essential step in the process but the committee’s decision is not binding and is provided as helpful advice to assist the leaders experiencing conflict.
 While not binding, there is as strong recommendation on the part of the organization’s leadership that the committee’s guidance is followed.